-Choose the object or objects (multiple selection using the Control or Shift key is possible).
+Figure 118: Inserting complete pages or objects on a page Choose the slides or objects you want to insert; for multiple selections, press the Control or Shift key while clicking on the items.
+Click OK to insert the selected items.
 If the inserted object was named in the source document, it keeps its original name unless the name already exists in the current document.
 In that case you must give the object a new name before it is inserted.
 To rename an inserted object, right-click and choose Name from the pop-up menu.
 Renaming has the advantage that the object is then listed in the Navigator.
 You can choose whether to embed or link the selected page or object.

-Exporting graphics

-Saving drawings in the native OpenOffice.org Draw format (\.odg) means that in general only OOo (or StarOffice) users, or users who have installed a suitable ODF plug in, can open the files.
-To make it easier for other users and to use the drawings in other applications, you can export the graphics in other formats.
-Choose File > Export and then in the File format pull-down list select the desired format.
+Exporting graphics Draw saves drawings by default in the .ODG format.
+Some programs cannot open these files.
+To use the drawings in other programs, you can export the graphics in various formats.
+Choose File > Export and then in the File format pull-down list select the desired format (see Figure 119).